Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Introduction

 With the binary black-hole and neutron-star merger events detected by the LIGO collaboration~\cite{LIGO1,LIGO2,LIGO3,LIGO4,LIGO5}, a new chapter has opened in the domain of the multi-messenger paradigm.
 Indeed, the dawn of gravitational-wave observational era will allow us to deepen our understanding of the valuable physics of transient phenomena in the sky.
 Advanced detectors put forward by the LIGO and Virgo collaborations, as well as neutrinos and cosmic-ray detectors, will enable the exploration of the universe through all its messengers~\cite{Branchesi:2016vef}.

 The detection of the various cosmic messengers (photons, neutrinos, cosmic rays and gravitational waves) furnish us the information concerning their sources in the universe and detailed features of the intergalactic media.
 Besides prompting the scientific community to exploit new methods to calculating classical observables for the two-body problem in gravity~\cite{69,Bjerrum-Bohr:14,71,72,Bjerrum-Bohr:16,76,Bjerrum-Bohr:2021vuf,Bjerrum-Bohr:2021din,Almeida:2022jrv,Almeida:2021xwn,Sturani:2021xpq,Foffa:2013qca,Sturani:2021ucg,Foffa:2019yfl,Foffa:2021pkg,Foffa:2016rgu}, multi-messenger astronomy opens up the possibility to search for phenomenological signatures of quantum gravity in cosmological settings.
 Indeed, energetic events such as cosmic rays may give us the opportunity to probe our physical theories at energy regimes which are not within reach in accelerators in a straightforward way; on the other hand, gravitational wave detectors can be indispensable in exploring a new-physics scenario, as current studies seem to indicate~\cite{Yang:2022ghc}.
 In turn, quantum effects otherwise very small (and therefore difficult to be detected) associated with the propagation of high-energy particles could be amplified by cosmological distances.
-The prospect of obtaining phenomenological evidences from Planck-scale physics is certainly a groundbreaking (and formidable) plan in the search of a consensus theory of quantum gravity, requiring combined efforts from different communities (both theoretical and experimental)~\cite{Addazi:2021xuf}.
+The prospect of obtaining phenomenological evidence from Planck-scale physics is certainly a groundbreaking (and formidable) plan in the search of a consensus theory of quantum gravity, requiring combined efforts from different communities (both theoretical and experimental)~\cite{Addazi:2021xuf}.
+Moreover, as gravity acts universally on all systems, one can also imagine table-top experiments as probes for quantum gravity effects since they could be greatly controllable and deeply sensitive over a long time.